mikorail/user-notification-ts/README.md

     npm run dev
     ```

-### 8. Testing with Postman
+### 9. Testing with Postman

 - A Postman collection is available for testing the API.
 You can import it into Postman to try out the endpoints.

-### 9. Testing
+### 10. Testing

-- You can change the test on test folder and run you app using
+- You can change the test in the `test` folder and run your app using:

     ```bash
     npm run dev
     ```

-- and run the test using this command :
+  and run the tests using this command:

     ```bash
     npm run test
     ```